Bill Bryson: Awards, positions and honours

+In October 2010, it was announced that Bryson would step down as chancellor of Durham University at the end of 2011.

+In 2012, he received the Kenneth B. Myer Award, from the Florey Institute of Neuroscience, in Melbourne, Australia.

 On 22 November 2012, Durham University officially renamed the Main Library the Bill Bryson Library for his contributions as the university's 11th chancellor (2005–2011).
 The library also has a cafe named after Bryson's book Notes from a Small Island.